-The Samsung galaxy Book 12 has an excellent screen, strong performance and long battery life.
-Samsung galaxy book 12 gets hot if multitasking for long time.
-The Samsung galaxy book beats the surf ace on value by including a keyword cover and stylus in the box.
+The Samsung Galaxy Book 12 has an excellent screen, strong performance, and long battery life.
+Samsung galaxy book 12 gets hot if multitasking for a long time.
+The Samsung galaxy book beats the surface on value by including a keyword cover and stylus in the box.
 Samsung galaxy book hits the reset button on Samsung’s 2 in 1 line, with windows 10, two size options, and Intel Core i5 processors.

 Pricing starts at $1,130 for the 12-inch version, which has 4GB of RAM and a 128GB solid state drive.
 Our review unit, upgraded to 8GB of RAM and a 256GB SSD, retails for $1,330.

 READY TO SPRINT

 Our review unit packed in the Core i5-7200U with 8GB of RAM, a step up from the 4GB of RAM found in the base 12-inch model.
 It’s bound to perform much better than the Core M chips that are becoming more common, but is far from a powerhouse.

 Compared to similar systems, the Samsung Galaxy Book holds its own performance-wise.
 Granted, these are all a far cry from the sort of performance we see from higher-end laptops, but power tends to take a backseat to versatility and portability with 2-in-1s — a solid trade, if it’s fair on both sides.

 None of them are built for encoding video, so the slow times on the 4K conversion test shouldn’t be a major concern.